Discovering New Outsourcing Opportunities

 The 2005 US White House Conference on Aging [16]

-discussed the implications of the next wave of America ’s aging population, the
+discussed the implications of the next wave of America India

 As one examines the outsourcing trends, from call centers